zjopy/zjopy.github.io/README.md

 ## Fix

-- post page, add back reset.css, restyle
+- back button on post and project page, or navigation if can make `reset.css` work
-- frontmatter descriptions
+- meaningful frontmatter descriptions

 ### Functional

-- previous and next links at end of posts
+- previous and next links at end of blog posts
 - RSS feed
 - blog post tags
 - analytics